AlttiRi/demo-image-viewer-qt/README.md

 - Opens an image in a time independent of the count of images in a directory where it is located.
 - Decodes 8.3  file names to long file names with Win API (`GetLongPathNameW`).
 A 8.3 can be faced on a user input from Windows Exlorer: on Drag'n'Drop and when a user opens an image with a double click (the image path is passed as a command line argument to the program.)
-- Handling images in directory in a separated thread with `QtConcurrent::run`.
+- Handles images of the directory in a separated thread with `QtConcurrent::run`.
-- Sorting by mtime, btime, size.
+- Sorts by mtime, btime, size.
-- Updates the image position (in the title) on a sorting change.
+- Updates the image position (in the title) on the sorting change.

 Opening of the next images is for O(n) (It depends of a image size: 20 ms for 150 KB, 170 ms for 10 MB, 700 ms for 36 MB).
 So the adjacent images should be preloaded in a separate thread, but I did not implemented that in this demo program.